Court Marriage in Islam: Is It Allowed and Legal?

 3. A clearly defined Mahr (dowry) agreed upon by the bride and groom.

 When these conditions are met, a court marriage can align with Islamic teachings.
+To understand how these Islamic requirements are fulfilled under Pakistani law, couples should review the court marriage procedure in Pakistan.

 Is Court Marriage Allowed in Islam?